-Orientation to Registration Pipeline Project:
+Ori-Reg Pipeline Project:

-Starting in summer and fall of 2014, we began identifying the number of students who apply, attend orientation, complete assessment, attended a counseling session, and ultimately registered for classes.
+Starting in summer and fall of 2015, we began identifying the number of students who apply, attend orientation, complete assessment, attended a counseling sessions, and ultimately registered for classes.
 We will continue to track, monitor, and set goals to help students move along the matriculation pipeline.
-In collaboration with the Administrative Planning Council, these goals are reviewed, approved, and adopted into our Strategic Enrollment Plan.
+In collaboration with the Administrative Planning Council, these goals are reviewed, approved, and adopted into our Educational Master Plan.